ajuhl/green-prep/README.md

 ## Objective

+The main function of the nutrition app will be to optimize meals that meet the user’s nutrient goals.
+This is accomplished by creating a system of equations that corresponds to the nutrient break down of each food and includes lower and upper bounds.
+Once the system is defined, the Simplex Method was used to generate the optimal meal.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.